Optical appearance of the Konoplya-Zhidenko rotating non-Kerr black hole surrounded by a thin accretion disk: The deformation of the shadow and the angular diameter

+To accurately characterize the impact of variations in relevant parameters on the size and deformation of the black hole shadow, two observable physical quantities can be defined, as introduced in \cite{Hioki:2009na}, namely the deviation from the circularity $\delta_d$ and the size $R_d$ of the shadow.
+The specific form of expression is

 The top, bottom, and rightmost points of the black hole shadow uniquely determine a reference circle, whose radius is denoted as $R_d$, approximating the size of the shadow.
-The parameter $\delta_d$ represents the absolute horizontal difference between the leftmost points of the black hole shadow and the reference circle, indicating the degree of deviation from circularity.
-Specifically, the five reference points $(x_t, y_t)$, $(x_b, y_b)$, $(x_r, 0)$, $(x_l, 0)$, and $(x_{l^{\prime}}, 0)$ correspond to the top, bottom, rightmost, and leftmost points of the shadow, leftmost point of the reference circle, respectively.
-When $x_l \neq x_{l^{\prime}}$, $\delta_d \neq 0$.
-A larger $\delta_d$ indicates a greater deviation of the black hole shadow boundary from a circular shape.
-In Figure~\ref{Rs}, we present the effects of the deformation parameter $\xi$ and the rotation parameter $a$ on $R_d$ and $\delta_d$.
-The results demonstrate that for both $a<M$ and $a>M$, as $\xi$ increases, $R_d$ increases while $\delta_d$ decreases, suggesting that the shadow becomes larger and closer to a circular shape.
+The parameter $\delta_d$ represents the absolute horizontal difference between the leftmost points of the black hole shadow and the reference circle, indicating the degree of deviation from circularity, see Figure \ref{rc}.